shiraz26/shiraz-chatbot-gemini/README.md

 # Select a Variant :Javascript

 # npm install
+# Install the SDK package

+To use the Gemini API in your own application, you need to install the GoogleGenerativeAI package for Node.js:

+# npm install @google/generative-ai
 # npm run dev
 In summary, the project leverages standard web technologies such as HTML, CSS, and JavaScript, along with specific libraries and tools like Tailwind CSS, Markdown-it, Vite, and the Google Generative AI API to create a functional and interactive chatbot web application.
  # for create API use Google AI Studio and use option create API Key